sopra-fs24-group-22/Let-Them-Cook/README.md

 ### Server

-Open the project in your IDE and run the com.letthemcook.app application in debug mode.
+Open the project in your IDE and run the com.letthemcook application in debug mode.